seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/3-using-the-menuview/2-binding-data-source.md

+## Binding sata source

-This guide will help you create a model view file and binding to `UIMenuView` items
+This tutorial will help you create a view model file and binding to `UIMenuView` items.

-###Creating a model view file for item in UIMenuView
+###Creating a view model file for item in UIMenuView
-As in `UIListView` [Guide](http://google.com) explained, create new model `ColorMenuItemViewModel.java` then complete it.
+As in `UIListView` [tutorial](#uilistview) explained, create new view model `ColorMenuItemViewModel.java`.
 Remember, put this line of code `notifyPropertyChanged("<attribute name>");` in every Setters of attributes which need to bind to the Layout.
 ```java
 import ...;